remyarjun/TTI_Generation_for_Indian_Languages/README.md

 ## Code Setup
-bird is implemented in google colab. coco is implemented in our local machine (NVIDIA Quadro RTX 8000).
+code is implemented in a local workstation NVIDIA DGX Station A100 Version 5.1.0 and our local machine NVIDIA Quadro RTX 8000.

 ## Dependencies
 python 3.6